mfeit-internet2/perfsonar-logo/README.md

 This is a version of the perfSONAR logo rendered as Scalable Vector Graphics (SVG) instead of the bitmaps that have been floating around for many years.

-The crosshair symbol has been carefully reconstructed from one of the bitmaps and should be fairly faithful to Jason Zurawski's original.

-### Font
+In February, 2020, the team elected to switch to a newer version with a differnt font that is bolder, better matches the style of the crosshairs and will work better in some media such as embroidery.

 The font has been changed the open-source [Rabbid Highway Sign II](https://fontlibrary.org/en/font/rabbid-highway-sign-ii), which better matches the style of the "O".
 The original appears to have